Please Excuse Me for Being Antisocial: Commercial performance

 Please Excuse Me for Being Antisocial debuted at number one on the US Billboard 200 with 101,000 album-equivalent units (including 3,000 copies as pure album sales) in its first week.
 This became Roddy Ricch's first number one on the chart.
 The album also accumulated a total of 130.7 million in on-demand audio streams for the set's songs.
 In its second week, the album dropped to number three on the chart, with an additional 81,000 units.
 In its third week, the album remained at number three on the chart, earning 73,000 more units.
 In its fourth week, the album climbed to number two on the chart with 74,000 units.
 In its fifth week, it regained the number one position on the chart, earning 97,000 album-equivalent units, with a 31% increase in total units.
 The album ended up spending two more weeks at number one in its eighth and tenth week.
-It became the longest-running number one debut rap album in the US since 2003.
+It became the longest-running number one debut rap album in the US since 50 Cent's Get Rich or Die Tryin' in 2003.
 On November 5, 2020, the album was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over two million units in the United States.

 Five songs off the album also managed to chart on the US Billboard Hot 100, with "The Box" being the highest-charting song, spending eleven weeks at number one on the chart despite no initial single release.
 Tracks from the album have sold over 20 million certified units as of January 2022.

+Reception

+Please Excuse Me For Being Antisocial held a 72/100 on Metacritic, indicating “generally favourable reviews”.